 - i.
 Renovate Science, Engineering, and Nursing laboratories, classrooms, and performance and rehearsal spaces across campus - ii.
-Provide adequate library and technology support for excellent teaching a.
+Provide adequate library and technology support for excellent teaching - iii.
+Provide University-wide training for doctoral students who will have teaching roles, through the Center for Teaching Excellence - iv.
+Ensure adequate and appropriate meeting spaces for graduate students to meet with students a.
 Sustain and grow the University's academic reputation to drive enrollment growth